 Multibrand providers such as Network Fuel Card and Fleetpass as well as almost all fuel companies and even mobility service and assistance providers such as VAB and Touring provide fuel cards to Belgian (fleet) customers.

-The Total Cost of Ownership for Belgian fleet vehicles consists of the usual elements, but some are specific for the Belgian situation (X).
+The Total Cost of Ownership for Belgian fleet vehicles consists of the usual elements.
+Below are some clarifications specific to the Belgian situation.

 (1) The deductibility of the fuel cost is fixed at 75% for 2018 and 2019.
 From 2020 onwards, the deduction will be equal to the general deductibility of the car, depending on the CO2-emissions.